jseashell/reddit-marketplace-discord-bot/README.md

 ## License

-Reddit Shopper is licensed under [GNU GPLv3](LICENSE.md).
-Briefly state, the GNU GPLv3 lets people do almost anything they want with Reddit Shopper, like modify and use, with the exception distributing closed source versions.
+This software is distributed under the terms of the [MIT License](./LICENSE).